hamedmirzaei/test-msr2/resources/readme.txt

-simple readme to check java files
+simple readme to check java files and here is an update text